Lyquix/tpl_lyquix/docs/css.md

 It is recommended to break up styles for your project in multiple `.scss` files placed in [`css/custom/`](../css/custom/) and imported from `css/custom/custom.scss`.
 You may want to create files for header, footer, buttons, forms, home page, category pages, item pages, search, etc.

+**Optional CSS Libraries**

+In the template options you can select from the following optional CSS libraries to be loaded:

+  * Animate.css: provides CSS classes for a variety of CSS animations.
+Learn more at: https://daneden.github.io/animate.css/

+**Additional CSS Libraries**

+You can load additional CSS libraries by just adding their URL (either local or remote) to the template options in the Joomla administrator.

+**Remove CSS Libraries**

+Remove CSS libraries added by components, modules or plugins by entering their URL in the template options.

 ## Responsiveness

 The current screen size is automatically updated as `screen` attribute of the `<body>` tag.
 To create styles for specific screen sizes you can use rules like the following: